Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31

-To extract physical information from the spectra we run a custom-made code to measure the key properties of the emission lines, which we describe in this Section.
-After visual inspection, we focused only in the clearly detected lines: H$\beta$, [\ion{O}{iii}]$\lambda4959$, [\ion{O}{iii}]$\lambda5007$ in LR-B, and [\ion{N}{ii}]$\lambda\lambda6548, 6583$, H$\alpha$, and [\ion{S}{ii}]$\lambda\lambda6716, 6731$.
+To extract physical information from the spectra, we ran a custom-made code to measure the key properties of the emission lines.
+After visual inspection, we decided to focus only on the clearly detected lines: H$\beta$, [\ion{O}{iii}]$\lambda4959$, [\ion{O}{iii}]$\lambda5007$ in LR-B, and [\ion{N}{ii}]$\lambda\lambda6548, 6583$, H$\alpha$, and [\ion{S}{ii}]$\lambda\lambda6716, 6731$.
 As a reference for calibration, we also measured the four strongest sky emission lines found closer in wavelength to the nebular emission lines.
-The code estimates the continuum level within a $\pm 1\,500\, \rm{\kms}$ range centered on the line wavelength, masking the $\pm 120\, \rm{km\,s^{-1}}$ region around the line.
-Minor adjustments to these ranges were made for specific lines when contamination from an adjacent spectral feature or sky line was present.
-For each line, a first-degree polynomial was fitted to the defined continuum range and then subtracted from the spectrum.
+The code estimated the continuum level around the emission line by masking the feature and fitting a first-degree polynomial.
 A Gaussian function was fitted to the line profiles in the continuum-subtracted spectrum to derive the flux, central wavelength, velocity with respect to the rest-frame wavelength, and line width.
-The line fluxes and best-fit parameters are shown in Table \ref{tab:veloc_flux}.
-Upper limits correspond to $3\sigma$, where $\sigma$ is the associated uncertainty of the fit.
-Further corrections applied to the output values from the code are explained in the following subsections and in Appendix \ref{app:spec}.
+Line fluxes and best-fit parameters are shown in Table \ref{tab:veloc_flux}.
+The upper limits correspond to $3\sigma$, where $\sigma$ is the associated uncertainty of the fit.
+Further corrections applied to the output values of the code are explained in the following subsections and in Appendix \ref{app:spec}.
 After this procedure, we successfully detect the [\ion{O}{iii}]$\lambda5007$ and H$\beta$ emission lines in all our MEGARA pointings in the nebula (P1, P2, and P3), confirming the initial result in \cite{Drechsler23} (Fig.~\ref{fig:examspec}).